backup

 > Read More about how to synchronize your diary with other computers…

-Hint: on Mac OS X Lion the __yourhome__/Library folder is invisible.
-You can make it permanently visible using the following terminal command:
+Hint: on Mac OS X Lion the __yourhome__/Library folder is invisible by default.
+But just hold down the option key while pulling down the Finder's "Go" menu to get there.
+Or you can make it permanently visible using the following terminal command:

 chflags nohidden ~/Library/